Why Negligence with Asbestos Can Mean Criminal Charges

 - You have not been asked to place debris in airtight containers.
 During the process of asbestos removal, it’s imperative that workers place it in airtight containers and take it to the appropriate sites.
 Otherwise, the contaminant could spread through the ground and water systems at its ultimate destination, and endanger thousands of civilian lives, too.

-If you’ve been affected by improper asbestos removal, contact our Florida mesothelioma lawyers at The Ferraro Law Firm.
+If you’ve been affected by improper asbestos removal, contact our Florida lawyers at The Ferraro Law Firm.
 Call us at (888) 554-2030 for a free consultation today.